TechnionTDK/wikipedia-places/README.md

 Every entry consists of the following data:
 "label" - headline of the wikipedia page.
 "url" - url of the wikipedia page.
 "abstract" - this name is taken from wikipedia dump files and contain the same data.
-This data is based on the information of the wikipedia page.
+This data is based on the information in the wikipedia page.
 "pin" - describing the coordinates by {"location" "distance[km]"} where:
   * "location" - location that appears on this wikipedia page (latitude & longitude).
   * "distance[km]" - precise distance from the input's location.